eric-s-s/dice-tables/docs/the_dice.rst

 Dice Pools
 ----------

-Dice Pools are a pool of a single die.
-Dice Pool Collections are lightweight wrappers around a DicePool.
+:code:`DicePool` s are a pool of a single die. :code:`DicePoolCollection` s are lightweight wrappers around a DicePool.
-They are a way to extract rolls from a Dice Pool and cast it as a :code:`ProtoDie`.
+They are a way to extract rolls from a Dice Pool and cast it as a :code:`ProtoDie`. :code:`DicePool` can be expensive to instantiate, which is explained below.
+They are immutable and a single instance can be passed to many collections.
-The collections are treated as one giant Die with very funky rolling behavior.
-They all follow the basic form:
-:code:`<WhatToSelect>OfDicePool(pool=DicePool(input_die, pool_size), select)`.
-:code:`BestOfDicePool(DicePool(Die(6), 4), 3)` means: Make a dice pool of 4D6.
-Roll this
-and take the best three results from every roll.
-This object is also an 18-sided "Die" that rolls from 3 to 18.

-:code:`DicePools` can be expensive to instantiate, but they are immutable and can be use in several DicePoolCollections which are a lightweight wrapper around the DicePool.

 .. module:: dicetables.dicepool